 I. Introduction

 Biology based water quality objectives, or biological objectives, are a critical component of the San Diego Water Board’s regional water quality assessment and management strategy.
 Previously, San Diego Water Board programs operated under the paradigm that assessing the chemistry of discharges and receiving waters would be sufficient to restore or protect water quality.
 While a chemistry-based approach has been successful in certain instances for certain beneficial uses, it has a constrained effect for the protection and restoration of aquatic life beneficial uses.
-Adoption of biological objectives takes a more holistic approach to water quality because biological objectives provide a metric to assess the relationship between chemical, physical, and biological conditions.
+Use of biological objectives in addition to existing applicable chemical, physical, or toxicological water quality objectives represents a more holistic approach to evaluating water quality by providing a metric to assess the relationship between chemical, physical, and biological conditions.

-Implementation actions to comply with applicable biological objectives must consider the relationship between existing chemical and physical conditions as well as the impacts that potential changes to these conditions may have on aquatic life beneficial uses.
-Regulatory and permitting actions taken to comply with a biological objective will improve prioritization of existing board programs and resources by focusing on the most important chemical and/or physical conditions impacting beneficial uses.
+Implementation actions to achieve applicable biological objectives must consider the relationship between existing chemical and physical conditions as well as the impacts that potential changes to these conditions may have on aquatic life beneficial uses.
+Regulatory and permitting actions requiring compliance with a biological objective will improve prioritization of Board programs and resources by focusing on the most important chemical and/or physical conditions impacting beneficial uses.

-The San Diego Water Board has adopted a biological objective for perennial and seasonal streams (Stream Biological Objective).
-The Stream Biological Objective establishes a numeric target for perennial and seasonal streams to achieve reference conditions, as measured by the California Stream Index (CSCI).
-The CSCI uses benthic macroinvertebrate data to quantify whether, and to what degree, the ecology of a stream is altered from a reference condition.
+The San Diego Water Board has adopted a biological objective for perennial and seasonal streams in inland surface waters (Stream Biological Objective).
+The Stream Biological Objective establishes a numeric target and compliance point for perennial and seasonal streams that support WARM and COLD beneficial uses based on similarity to reference conditions, as measured by the California Stream Index (CSCI).
+The CSCI uses benthic macroinvertebrate data to quantify whether, and to what degree, the ecological properties and characteristics of a stream are altered from a reference condition.
 CSCI scores range for 0 (most stressed) to 1 or greater (similar to reference condition).
-Typically, increases in human activity such as roads, housing, and agriculture are associated with lower CSCI scores.
-The Stream Biological Objective is applied in addition to existing chemical, physical, or toxicological water quality objectives.
-The Stream Biological Objective provides a direct measure of attainment of designated aquatic life beneficial uses in perennial and seasonal streams.
+Typically, unmitigated increases in human activity in a watershed such as roads, mining, housing, and agriculture are associated with lower CSCI scores in that watershed.
+The Stream Biological Objective, measured by the CSCI, provides a direct measure of attainment of designated aquatic life beneficial uses in perennial and seasonal streams.

 The San Diego Water Board has developed the following implementation program to integrate the Stream Biological Objective into the San Diego Water Board’s regulatory programs.
 Where the Stream Biological Objective does not apply, the San Diego Water Board may still use biological monitoring and reporting on a case-by-case basis to assess attainment of designated aquatic life beneficial uses where appropriate (e.g., identifying stressor and sources of impairments, setting targets and goals for restoration of aquatic life uses, calculating and assessing harm/potential to harm).